 ctcLink Institution Level Service Accounts

 Purpose: The utilization of service accounts is imperative for colleges to schedule automated tasks and to facilitate group email notifications efficiently.
 Utilizing individual employee ID accounts for these purposes may lead to operational risks, such as the inability to manage scheduled jobs during an employee's absence and restricted job-related notifications to a single user.
 To mitigate these risks and ensure comprehensive notification coverage, a service account can be assigned a group email address, allowing multiple individuals to receive alerts regarding job executions.
 Moreover, clearly defining responsibilities and audit controls for these accounts is essential from an audit compliance standpoint.
+These accounts are to be used for scheduling processes only.
+Service accounts should not be used to make configuration changes or update transactions.
+Once these service accounts are established and configured, they should not be used to log into ctcLink unless the Jobs fail or there is a need to change run control information or add a new Process.

 Audience: Local Security Administrators (LSAs)